 Grace to you!

-We continue our reflection on the Holy Spirit, the Paraclete.
-Today, we look at how the Holy Spirit is our Counselor and Exhorter.
+I continue our reflection on the Holy Spirit, the Paraclete.
+Here, I look at how the Holy Spirit is our Counselor and Exhorter.

-Perhaps, you became aware of the important role of a counselor when you were in high school or college.
-The counselor helps us to make the right choices in our career paths.
+Perhaps, you became aware of the vital role of a counselor when you were in high school or college.
+The Counselor helps us to make the right choices in our career paths.

-"I will see my counselor," seems to suggest the person believes his or her counselor will figure things out (or at least help him or her do so).
-We realize that the counselor’s job is relevant because we are in a crossroad, or discerning re a situation or a thing.
-It could also be about finding the right mental or emotional disposition or sense of balance towards a particular or many situations.
+"I will see my counselor," seems to suggest the person believes his or her Counselor will figure things out (or at least help him or her do so).
+We realize that the Counselor's job is relevant because we are in crossroads or discerning a situation or a thing.
+It could also be about finding the right mental or emotional disposition or sense of balance towards particular or many situations.

-Making the right decision regarding our life and future, as well as discerning the right spiritual path in our relationship with God and one another aren't easy choices.
-Hence, the Holy Spirit helps us, guiding and exhorting us to make right choices.
+Making the right decision regarding our life and future, as well as discerning the right spiritual path in our relationship with God and one another, aren't easy choices.
+Hence, the Holy Spirit helps us, guiding and exhorting us to make the right choices.

-If you find it difficult to keep a consistent pattern of good behavior or make right choices; or if you feel like making progress in the invitation to be holy is frustrating, the Holy Spirit is the one to call in.
+If you find it challenging to keep a consistent pattern of good behavior or make the right choices, you have no better answer than the Holy Spirit.
+Or if you feel like making progress in the invitation to be holy is frustrating, the Holy Spirit is the one to call in.
 He will counsel and exhort you.
-This regards the individual, as well as the church as a community of faith.
+This solution regards the individual, as well as the Church as a community of faith.
 Pastors in parishes, leaders of ministries, parents in families, teachers, etc., need the Holy Spirit's counsel to lead well.

-The counseling work of the Holy Spirit also keeps our conscience truly attuned to the will of God.
-Often, we tend to ignore or explain away the weight of sin or lack of love, and ignore the good.
-The Holy Spirit as the Counselor is the source of moral and spiritual clarity.
+The counseling work of the Holy Spirit also keeps our conscience genuinely attuned to the will of God.
+Often, we tend to ignore or explain away the weight of sin or lack of love and ignore the good.
+The Holy Spirit, as the Counselor, is the source of moral and spiritual clarity.
 The Spirit does so through shining the light of truth in our lives and hearts so we will see the good as it truly is, and evil as terrible as it is.

-Pray: Oh Holy Spirit, be my Counselor as I rise in the morning and as I go back to bed at night.
+Pray: Oh, Holy Spirit, be my Counselor as I rise in the morning and go back to bed at night.
 Amen.

 God love you.
 God bless you.